scverse/pertpy/_sources/contributing.md.txt

 $ pip install -r docs/requirements.txt
 ```

-Please note that ehrapy itself must also be installed.
+Please note that pertpy itself must also be installed.
 To build the documentation run:

 ```console
 $ make html